mjsipes/layers4/notes.md

 i wore my uniqlo heat tech, my my orange pants, my patagonia shell, and i got hot by the time i finished the day.

+database subscriptions working for layers but not for logs or outfits